Avicennasis/Text-Replacement/README.md

-# Avic's Text Replacement Extension
+# Avic's Text Replacement Extension for Chrome

 A powerful, secure, and modern Google Chrome extension that automatically replaces text on websites you visit.
 Customize your web experience by swapping words, phrases, or names with your own preferred alternatives.

+> **Note:** There is a [Firefox port of this Text Replacement extension](https://github.com/Avicennasis/Firefox-Text-Replacement).
+That codebase has been adapted to work with Firefox's extension APIs and manifest format.

 ## Features